onatyr/archiduchesses-back/README.md

 ## Deployment

-**archiduchesses-back** is deployed automatically on any push on the 'develop' branch.
+**turboplant-back** is deployed automatically on any push on the 'develop' branch.